UBO transparency is an essential part of effective compliance. It gives organizations better insight into ownership structures and associated risks.

 - Shipping companies

-The following legal forms are not required to do so.
+The following legal entities are not required to do so.

 - Sole Proprietors